How to Build a Bigger and Straighter Upper Back

 This information has influenced my approach to improving the appearance and function of someone’s upper back.
 In the past, I would cue people to straighten their back when doing rows and lat pulldowns (or at-home alternatives).
 Now I prioritize rib position and movement.

-Someone who has flared ribs can be more likely to row in an imbalanced fashion, relying heavily on back extension and head protrusion.
+Someone with flared ribs can be more likely to row in an imbalanced fashion, relying heavily on back extension and head protrusion.
 Below is a video detailing three exercises:

-For someone who is having a hard time with their upper back posture, I recommend running through these three postural drills once a day with the at-home version.
+For someone having a hard time with their upper back posture, I recommend running through these three postural drills once a day with the at-home version.

 This is best performed as a daily routine.
 As Dan John says, “If it’s important, do it every day.”